qincz/openmodelingfoundation.github.io/content/en/governance/charter/_index.md

 credit (normally through citation) the work of any other scientists that they use.
-In order to maintain the reliability and public reputation of modeling science, practitioners must document accurately model purposes, operations, inputs, boundaries, assumptions, and results.
+In order to maintain the reliability and public reputation of modeling science, practitioners must document accurately model purposes, operations, inputs, boundaries, assumptions, and outputs.
 Modeling scientists are also strongly urged to make all models transparent and open to external examination, and to make their models openly accessible to others.